-Chen-Ning Yang thought the unthinkable and won the 1957 Nobel Prize in physics: Yang and his coworker Tsung-Dao Lee showed that parity – a property that physicists had believed was always conserved – like energy, momentum and electric charge – need not be conserved.
+Chen-Ning Yang thought the unthinkable and won the 1957 Nobel Prize in physics: Yang and his coworker Tsung-Dao Lee showed that parity – a property physicists believed was always conserved – like energy, momentum, and electric charge – need not be conserved.
+At a deep level, this means Nature can tell the difference between left and right.

 Yang also worked with Robert Mills to produce Yang-Mills theory, which today lies at the heart of the Standard Model in physics.